Mahurangi Magazine logo

 As for impacting the Auckland Anniversary Regatta, Cimino believed, was an all-too-frequent case of confusing correlation with causation.
 What had changed was Auckland yachting.
 Yachts had become larger and ranged further, thanks to being given more-generous auxiliary engines.
 Auckland yachtsmen now expected to range well into the Hauraki Gulf given an encouraging weather forecast or a three-day weekend, or both.
 Then, rather than dutifully return to the Waitematā Harbour on the eve of the Auckland Anniversary Regatta, Sunday would be enjoyed as a lay day, in the yacht’s favourite haunt be it Mahurangi, Bon Accord, Te Kōumejust one of thousands of New Zealand placenames mispronounced due to the failure to observe the macron.
 Practice koh–u-meh, only then add the unhelpful “the”, teh–koh–u-meh.
 Pronounce Kō as the cou in cough, and the u as ooh, as pronounced in Aotearoa and Australia harbour, or some other idyll.
 From there, in its own sweet time, the vessel would grace the great day with its informal presence in the mid or late afternoon—after most, if not all, the racing was done.

 During the first century or three that sea-level rise substantively plays out, there will be both the need and the time, for playtime aplenty.
-All work and no play in the 23rd century is set to be a bigger killer than it is today and clearly was in the 15th when the Jack-a-dull-boy proverb first appears.
+All work and no play in the 23rd century is set to be bigger than the killer it is today and clearly was in the 15th when the Jack-a-dull-boy proverb first appears.
 Preventing debilitating levels of burn-out during the 300-year war will be essential if it is to succeed in salvaging a survivable climate.
 Equally imperative, given the beyond-urgent imperative of the Great Mobilisation, is exploiting every opportunity to put play to work in building the broadest possible coalitions of mobilisers.
+A potential coalition exemplar pivots on the Auckland Anniversary weekend regattas.
+Rather than lament explorations unpursued to date, Cimino choses to reimagine his efforts to ignite an evolution of the once magnificent Auckland Anniversary Regatta in a counterfactual account, drawing initially on the factual.

 To be continued…